Ibadinov/PC3/PROCESS.md

-The Collective Code Construction Contract (C4) is an evolution of the github.com [http://help.github.com/send-pull-requests/ Fork + Pull Model], aimed at providing an optimal collaboration model for free software projects.
-This is revision 1 of the C4 specification.
+The Proprietary Code Construction Contract (PC3) is a fork of the Collective Code Construction Contract (C4), tailored to the needs of proprietary software development.

-* Name: rfc.zeromq.org/spec:22/C4.1
+* Name: PC3
+* Editor: Marat Ibadinov <ibadinov@me.com>
-* Editor: Pieter Hintjens <ph@imatix.com>
+* Original C4 editor: Pieter Hintjens <ph@imatix.com>
-* State: stable
+* State: proposal

-++ Language
+## Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [http://tools.ietf.org/html/rfc2119 RFC 2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-++ Goals
+## Goals

-C4 is meant to provide a reusable optimal collaboration model for open source software projects.
+PC3 is meant to provide a reusable optimal collaboration model for closed source software projects.
 It has these specific goals:

-* To maximize the scale of the community around a project, by reducing the friction for new Contributors and creating a scaled participation model with strong positive feedbacks;
+* Reduce the friction for new Contributors and create a scaled participation model with strong positive feedbacks;

 * To relieve dependencies on key individuals by separating different skill sets so that there is a larger pool of competence in any required domain;